pakhapoom/pakhapoom.github.io/_posts/2023-11-01-project-management.md

 ![course](just_learn_it_01.png)

 ## Terminology
-* project manager: the one who drives a project with expected skills to
+* project manager: the one who drives a project from start to finish with expected skills to
     * prioritize tasks.
     * plan and organize timeline and budget.
     * delegate tasks to the right team members.